Tag Archives: multiple intelligences

 Kindergarten Readiness – Math/Logic-Smart Fun for Kids

-math-smart-activities1…2…3…kindergarten readiness.
+1…2…3…kindergarten readiness.
 Kindergarten readiness will include some familiarity with numbers and early counting.
 Being math & logic-smart is more than numbers and being able to count, although that is certainly part of it.
 Children who have strong mathematical and logical intelligence (one of the 8 multiple intelligences) are also comfortable with patterns and reasoning.
-Even though all children have their own individual strengths and challenges, there are ways to help your child become number and logic smart.
-Here’s some smart fun:
+Even though … Continue reading Kindergarten Readiness – Math/Logic-Smart Fun for Kids

 Kindergarten Readiness – Music Smart Activities for Kids